 A member of the P.R.S.U., Maria Navarro, was concerned with the limited number of Puerto Rican counselors and students now involved in the Seek program and demanded an investigation into this area.
 Near the end Charles Powella member of the B.S.U. who was scheduled to talk on the Alabama election and the efforts of the students who went down there to help, suggested that anyone interested, should speak personally to those people who campaigned for the National Democratic Party of Alabama, including himself.
-He termed the trip a rewarding experience and proposed that the members of the audience not let the meaningful words of Rev. Bevels 'go out the window' as the messages of so many other Black revolutionaries have done in the past.
-Dean Young closed the meeting with a heavy 'Right of Chief Inspector Waith.
+He termed the trip a rewarding experience and proposed that the members of the audience not let the els 'go out the window' as the messages of so many other Black revolutionaries have done in the past.
+Dean Young closed the meeting with a heavy 'Right In Big Drug Sweep Agents Arrest Ten (Continued from Page 1) of Chief Inspector Waith.
 All of the squad's undercover men are Black and Puerto Rican.
-Members of the PEP squad